-Recently, Australians have wrestled with the idea of removing all branding from cigarette packaging, and eye tracking research is playing an important part in the outcome of the debate.
+Australians are wrestling with the idea of removing all branding from cigarette packaging, and eye tracking research is playing an important role in the outcome of the debate.

-Those against the removal of branding claim that by doing it so would infringe on the rights of businesses to advertise their products, increase the production of counterfeit cigarettes, and that it simply won’t have an effect on cigarette use.
+Those against the removal of branding claim that doing so would infringe upon the rights of businesses to advertise their products, increase the production of counterfeit cigarettes, and that it simply won’t have an effect on cigarette use.

 However, researchers at the University of Bristol are using eye tracking and fMRI techniques to study the actual effects of such packaging.
 According to the studies, brand-free packaging makes cigarettes less appealing to teenagers, perhaps because it makes health warnings on the labels more prominent.